quincywiele/HURIDOCS-User-Manuals/README.md

 Add your to Uwazi under Settings > then click Collection.

-Mailer configuration
+### Mailer configuration
 This is a JSON configuration object that should match the options values required by Nodemailer, as explained here.
 This setting takes precedence over all other mailer configuration.
 If left blank, then the configuration file in /api/config/mailer.js will be used.
 Public form configuration

-Allow cookies on your site
+### Allow cookies on your site

-Build Your Information Architecture
+##Build Your Information Architecture
-Create templates
+###Create templates
 Templates are the foundation of your Uwazi platform as they allow you to attribute consistent, structured metadata to your documents and entities.
 Within each template, you can assign a variety of properties like:
-Text
+* Bullet 1 Text
-Numerics
+* Buller 2 Numerics
-Select (needs thesaurus)
+* Bullet 3 Select (needs thesaurus)
-Multi-select (needs thesaurus)
+* Bullet 4 Multi-select (needs thesaurus)
-Date, date range, multi date, multi date range
+* Bullet 5 Date, date range, multi date, multi date range
-Rich text
+* Bullet 6 Rich text
-Geo-location
+* Bullet 7 Geo-location
-External links
+* Bullet 8 External links
-Media (for video and audio embedding or self hosting) Relationship - allow you to use items from another template as thesaurus items
+* Bullet 9 Media (for video and audio embedding or self hosting)
+* Bullet 10 Relationship - allow you to use items from another template as thesaurus items

 To create a template:
 Click on “settings”